Month: October 2020

 This will require mostly shovelling a path from road to door.
 If quad/truck is available plowing the berm away that IRL leaves.

 This is mostly shovelling on an as needed basis (we will usually advise) to keep pathway to stair, stairs and side door clear.
+We don’t anticipate this due to events not being able to be held due to COVID19 but it may become possible.

 Suitable for quad with plow, truck with plow or full equipment.